 Our price includes transport to Casentino, six nights accommodation, breakfast, lunch, dinner plus morning and afternoon coffee/tea breaks at Borgo a Caiano, as well as all tuition.
 The Art of Writing also includes an afternoon tour of the local area, a unique and undiscovered part of Tuscany.
 We’ll finish at Lorenzo Cipriani’s farm where you’ll make ricotta and pecorino before tasting Tuscany’s cheeses and salame.

 ‘Your generosity, careful planning and attention to everyone created a cocoon for us.
 I’ve felt comfortable, challenged and have had time to write in picturesque solitude.
 There’s nothing I can think of to make these memorable days better.’
-Anne Jones.
+Anne.

 ‘So enjoyed: the overall structure of the retreat, particularly the combination of workshops and writing time; numerous tutors available for chats and consultation; positive relationships between these tutors which set a joyful, supportive and creative tone for the group; setting and accommodation.
-Jim is a champion, Anne Fraser brilliant and Lisa the master conductor.’
-Suzanne Daniel.
+Jim is a champion, Emma brilliant and Lisa the master conductor.’
+Suzanne.